Skip to main content

 Examples of activities with children that are regulated activity (not the full list) include:

-• health care (for example doctors, nurses)
+• health care (such as, doctors, nurses)

 You may also be in regulated activity if you work or volunteer in certain places, including: